 Throughout the 2016-2017 academic year, we were honoured that a case study that we wrote with the Youth Sport Trust was used as an example of best practice in their 'The Power of an Active School' training sessions that were rolled out nationally.

 In November 2017, we were delighted to find out that our application to become a‘'Lead Health & Wellbeing School' with the Youth Sport Trust was successful.
 This is a new programme from the YST who are looking to establish a national network of lead schools that are committed to maximising the use of high quality physical education, physical activity and sport to improve outcomes in health, wellbeing and achievement.
 We are in the early days of this initiative that will see Clavering be a part of a network of schools that will participate in national action research focused on health and wellbeing.

-In January 2018, Mr McAvoy will be speaking again at Tees Valley Sport's biennial 'Tees Valley Primary Schools' PE and School Sport Conference' - this time sharing our ongoing mission to reduce sedentary behaviour and embed increased physical activity into the culture and structure of the school day.
+In January 2018, Mr McAvoy was invited to be a keynote speaker at Tees Valley Sport's biennial 'Tees Valley Primary Schools' PE and School Sport Conference' - this time sharing our ongoing mission to reduce sedentary behaviour and embed increased physical activity into the culture and structure of the school day.

 It is an honour to be working with these major organisations to showcase the impact of the government’s PE and sport funding and provide the Department for Education and Department of Health with qualitative and quantitative evidence of the positive impact of the funding.

 ‘Pupils really enjoy the very wide range of activities and clubs available to them, especially the different sports activities and are rightly proud of their sporting successes.
 When asked what they would like to change, most found it difficult to think of any significant improvements.’